Arrive as strangers, leave as friends

 - Dinners should be 2 hours in length.
 Our hope is that hosts are courteous of guests’ time and that guests do not overstay their welcome.

-- Dinner with Twelve – Regional is honored to welcome students and alumni with a variety of life experiences and backgrounds.
+- Dinner with Twelve – Global is honored to welcome students and alumni with a variety of life experiences and backgrounds.
 We believe this to be one of the many reasons why the program is such a tremendous success.
 Please be mindful of the diversity of guests attending your dinner.

 - If space allows, consider seating all guests at one table.
 If guests will be sitting at multiple tables, encourage everyone to change tables between courses (or have alumni stay and ask students to move).
 This way all attendees can get to know one another.